1. What is the objective of a ceiling fan?

 Answer: A defective capacitor could cause a ceiling fan to operate slowly or even quit operating altogether.
 You will find screws that contain the light package or change or cap towards the bottom of the fan.
 Take out these screws and consider the light kit or even housing cap off.
 Replace the capacitor from the manufacturer or from where you purchased it.

-10. How will I change the direction of my fan?
+10. How will I change the rotation direction of my fan?

-Answer: You are able to change the actual direction in your fan through pulling about the pull chain.
-Most fans possess a pull chain to change directions, or perhaps a switch about the fan.
+Answer: First, ensure your ceiling fan can reversible.
+You are able to change the actual direction in your fan through the wall control.
 For those who have a remote control that included your buy, it will probably have the capability to switch directions.
 Most versions now include remotes that will help you to switch direction having a moment’s notice.